IotGod/meshenger.ixi/README.md

 ## About

-The IOTA eXtension Interface is a server/client for a dectralised email service runnin ontop of the Tangle.
+The IOTA eXtension Interface is a server/client for a decentralised email service running ontop of the Tangle.

 ## Run the IXI module with your Ict